freedomofpress/securedrop-docs/docs/admin/deployment/onboarding_admins.rst

    Select the option to **Clone the current Tails.** This will delete all data on the AW2 USB drive.
 6. Check the box marked **Clone the current Persistent Storage.**
 7. Click **Install**.
-8. Choose a unique passphrase for AW2 and record it securely.
+8. Choose a unique passphrase for the new Persistent Storage Volume on AW2 (a 6-word Diceware passphrase is recommended) and record it securely.
 9. Shut down AW1.
 10. Boot AW2 and unlock the Persistent Storage.
-11. Open the KeePassXC database, remove any unneeded credentials from AW1, and store the new account credentials you created in step 3.
+11. Open the KeePassXC database, delete unneeded credentials from AW1, right-click the **Recycle Bin** item under **Root** in the KeePassXC sidebar, and select **Empty recycle bin**.
+Then, store the new account credentials you created in step 3.
 12. Generate a new keypair on AW2 using the following command:

     ``ssh-keygen -t rsa -b 4096``